marketplacer/PercentageMargin/README.md

 ## Creating percentage-based margin with Auto Layout in iOS / Swift

 This a library for creating percentage-based margins between views and their superviews in iOS.
 It allows, for example, to create an Auto Layout constraint for the trailing margin of 20% between the view and its superview.
-Because the margin is percentage-based its absolute size will adapt automatically when the superview size changes.
+Because the margin is percentage-based its absolute size will adapt automatically when the size of its superview changes.

 <img src='https://raw.githubusercontent.com/exchangegroup/PercentageMargin/master/Graphics/overview.png' width='250' alt='Percentage-based margins with Auto Layout on iOS'>